Solar flare: Observational history

 Flares produce radiation across the electromagnetic spectrum, although with different intensity.
-They are not very intense in visible light, but they can be very bright at particular spectral lines.
+They are not intense in visible light, but they can be bright at particular spectral lines.
 They normally produce bremsstrahlung in X-rays and synchrotron radiation in radio.

 Optical observations

 Richard Carrington's sketch of the first recorded solar flare (A and B mark the initial bright points which moved over the course of five minutes to C and D before disappearing.)

 Solar flares were first observed by Richard Carrington and Richard Hodgson independently on 1 September 1859 by projecting the image of the solar disk produced by an optical telescope through a broad-band filter.
 It was an extraordinarily intense white light flare, a flare emitting a high amount of light in the visual spectrum.

-Since flares produce copious amounts of radiation at H-alpha, adding a narrow (≈1 Å) passband filter centered at this wavelength to the optical telescope allows the observation of not very bright flares with small telescopes.
+Since flares produce copious amounts of radiation at H-alpha, adding a narrow (≈1 Å) passband filter centered at this wavelength to the optical telescope allows the observation of not bright flares with small telescopes.
 For years Hα was the main, if not the only, source of information about solar flares.
 Other passband filters are also used.